mrprajesh/rajzsite/content/news/learn/labHacker.md

 Date: 23.01.2018 20:15:51
 Category: Learning Curve
 Modified: 14.08.2019 13:50:02
+Status: draft

 ## First Lab
 These are things we must be doing from different stake holders.

 Instructor:

-- We should know the strength of the class and give them how the lab is going be conducted.
+- We should know the strength of the class and give them info on how the lab is going be conducted.
 - System logins ready
 - Create a sheet that had list of assignments and list of TA per assignments.